rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 pyglet.app.run()  # everything is set, let the game begin
 ```

-Before we start to make an interactive part of the game responding to inputs
+Before we start to make the interactive part of the game that responds to inputs
-from the user we have to be able to draw everything that should be on the game
+from the user, we have to be able to draw everything that should be on the game
 board.
-Just like in the Pyglet lesson where we had function `draw()` which
+Just like in the Pyglet lesson where we had the function `draw()` which
-rendered the python we will have similar function in the Pong which will
+rendered the snake, we will have a similar function in Pong, which will
 render all elements on the board.

-Most of the shapes are rectangles so let's create
+Most of the shapes are rectangles, so let's create
 a function `draw_rectangle` which will get 4 coordinates
-and which will draw rectangle with the help of module `gl`
+and which will draw a rectangle with the help of the module `gl`
 by drawing two triangles.

 ```python